 Spellings are given out by Mrs Millard every Wednesday and tested the following week.
 Children are given two copies of the spelling list: one to keep in their tray, to practise during quiet moments in the school day, and another set to take home.

 Homework is given out every Friday and is due in again on Wednesday.
-They can expect Spellings, Maths work and usually a Literacy or Topic-based activity.
+They can expect Spellings, Maths work and usually a Literacy or Topic-based activity, in line with our homework policy.

-Children should not be working more than an hour and a half a week on their assigned task, although any extra research or practise they fancy is always warmly welcomed.
+Children should not be working more than an hour and a half a week on their assigned task, although any extra research or practice they fancy is always warmly welcomed.

-Thank you, Mr Waller for developing this fantastic maths resource to support the learning of children at Meridian.
+Thank you, Mr Waller (Year 4 parent) for developing this fantastic maths resource to support the learning of children at Meridian.